 Air conditioners may look similar, but their Seasonal Energy Efficiency Rating (SEER) can vary widely.
 Higher SEER numbers save more money spent on electricity.
-A 14 SEER air conditioner, the EPA “current minimum standard”, uses 23% less energy then a 10 SEER unit (EPA standard up until Jan.
+A 14 SEER air conditioner, the EPA “current minimum standard”, uses 23% less energy than a 10 SEER unit (EPA standard up until Jan.
 2006).
 Even though 14 SEER is the minimum efficiency available, we currently offer a line of air conditioners that start at 14 SEER and go all the way up to a 20 SEER.
 Depending on your average usage, higher SEER air conditioners can significantly reduce your electric bill.

 Additionally, we offer many air conditioners that have advanced features, such as 2-stage compressors and variable speed fan operation.
 These features not only improve the comfort level of your home, but can provide additional energy savings as well.